dotnet/android/Documentation/project-docs/JavaJNI_Interop.md

 (`ART` in the Android OS) and the Managed VM (`MonoVM`).
 Application developers expect to be able to call native Android APIs and receive calls (or react to events) from the Android side using code written in one of the .NET managed languages.
-In order to make it work, `Xamarin.Android` employs a number of techniques, both at build and at run time, which are described in the sections below.
+To make it work, `Xamarin.Android` employs a number of techniques, both at build and at run time, which are described in the sections below.

 This guide is meant to explain the technical implementation in a way that is sufficient to understand the system without having to read the